Emojis in subject lines draw attention. They stand out in a bit of a dull world.

 Send yourself a test.
 And your mum.
 And your gran.
 And all your colleagues.
 Because you’re remembering to test on different email clients, browsers and devices, right?

-Are you going to give emojis a try this month in your email marketing?
+Are you going to give emojis a try in your email marketing?

 Adding an emoji into a subject line is the PERFECT place for a simple A/B split test to see if your audience responds well to their use.